 Margaretville is a tiny village located in the state of New York.
 With a population of 487 people and just one neighborhood, Margaretville is the 879th largest community in New York.

-Margaretville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Margaretville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Margaretville is a village of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Margaretville who work in healthcare (20.21%), food service (10.88%), and sales jobs (8.29%).

 Also of interest is that Margaretville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 27.57% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Margaretville telecommute to their jobs.
+Overall, about 27.57% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Margaretville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Margaretville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.